Located in Lake Superior, about one

 Drinking water is available at the hand pump at Murray Bay.
 You will probably want to bring water with you or filter/boil/treat surface water.
 There are toilets at Williams Bay, Trout Bay, and Murray Bay.

 The summer water temperature of Lake Superior remains steady at 46 to 48 degrees, even in shallow bays.
 Prolonged exposure to these temperatures can lead to hypothermia.
 Conditions on Lake Superior change very rapidly and boaters are advised to monitor channel 16 on a ship-to-shore radio or listen to a NOAA weather radio.
 All visitors should be prepared to spend at least one extra day on the island and leave a travel plan with someone on shore.
+Grand Island is closed to rock climbing and rappelling as the cliffs are sandstone.

 Part of "The Thumb" is private property.
 Please respect the owners' privacy.